ganelson/inform/scripts/READMEscript.txt

 		<ul class="sectionlist">
 			@webt('BasicInformKit', 'support for Inform as a programming language.')
 			@webt('WorldModelKit', 'support for modelling space, time and actions in interactive fiction.')
+			@webt('EnglishLanguageKit', 'support for English as the natural language used.')
 			@webt('CommandParserKit', 'support for parsing turn-by-turn commands in interactive fiction.')
 			@webt('BasicInformExtrasKit', 'additional support needed only if the Standard Rules are not used.')
 		</ul>